TAPevents/tap-i18n/IMPORTANT.md

     translating anything.
 Remember, there is no `Tracker` on the server.
 At the moment on the server all translations will be imported during startup.
 So they are available only after this has finished.
 And keep in mind all that is also contained in the app's footprint.

++   the first statement to import `tapi18n` (see above) also instantiates the level-specific (and also namespace-specific) translator, thus `TAPi18n` and the API should be used afterwards, otherwise one might end up getting wrong (or at that point non existing) data